African Americans in Georgia: History

+Native Americans were initially enslaved in the region but their population was decimated because of diseases brought by the Spanish.
+Europeans then later turned to Africans for slavery because they deemed the black race inferior and suitable for slavery.
+Native American tribes such as the Cherokee, Creek, Guale, Timucuan, Apalachee, Westo and Choctaw populated the Georgia region before European invasion and the Atlantic slave trade.

 Spanish colonists brought African slaves to Georgia in 1526.
 African slaves imported to Georgia primarily came from Angola, Sierra Leone, and the Gambia.
 Slaves were also imported from South Carolina and the West Indies.
 Slaves mostly worked on cotton and rice plantations.
 By the mid-19th century the majority of white people in Georgia, like most White Southerners, had come to view slavery as economically indispensable to their society.
 Georgia, with the largest number plantations of any state in the Southern United States, had in many respects come to epitomize plantation culture.
 When the American Civil War started in 1861, most white people in the South joined in the defense of the Confederate States of America (Confederacy), which the state Georgia had helped to create.